enrightc/Gothams-Dark-Decisions/README.md

 10. Question: From questions two to eight, the quiz delves deeper into the user's chosen path, whether heroic or villainous.

 11. Answers: Users are presented with four multiple-choice answers for each question.
 Answers along the hero's path are highlighted in a soothing blue color scheme, while those along the villain's path are accentuated with a striking red.
-Additionally, Additionally, each answer includes a data attribute that identifies the character it aligns with, though this attribute is not visible to the user.
+Additionally, each answer includes a data attribute that identifies the character it aligns with, though this attribute is not visible to the user.

 12. Progress bar: A progress bar is included to indicate the user's advancement through the quiz, providing visual feedback on their progress.